 SDG 3 targets and indicators

-Going forward we recommend SEWA Rural to move forward with SDG reporting and country wide SDG Tracking for a similar healthcare delivery organizations.
+Going forward we recommend SEWA Rural to move forward with SDG reporting and country-wide SDG Tracking for similar healthcare delivery organizations.

 Some of the key indicators associated with SEWA Rural are as follows